-We have updated the criteria for judging and grading project groups' work this year.
+You should at this point take an interest in the criteria we will use for judging and grading your projects.
 This blog post will tell you what we are looking for.
 You can use the criteria below as a checklist of sorts.

-This might also be a very good point in time to have a look at the course PM again since there is information about examination etc there.
+This might also be a very good point in time to have a look at the course PM again since there is information about examination etc there (available in Bilda).

 Please note that the course formally consists of two parts:

 - LIT1 (3 credits, pass/fail) - based on individual performance primarily during the start-up phase, BUT, don't forget that you will need to hand in a second essay at the very end of the course in order to get your grade reported (instructions will follow later).

 - PRO1 (7 credits, A-E) - project work, see further below.

 According to the course PM, each group SHALL at the end of the course: